ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 PRG_BOOK_RCI_026|Booking status cannot be altered|when we tend to modify the appointment details after the configured time span for rebook
 PRG_BOOK_RCI_028|Failed to delete the pre registration record|while rebooking, failed to delete old appointment details PRG_BOOK_RCI_031| Invalid Booking Date Time found for preregistration id - 37513708391357| If appointment date is past date and also when appointment date is present date but the appointment time is past.
+If the date format is other than YYYY-MM-DD.

 ### POST /appointment
 This request is used to book mulitple registration centers.
 If the appointment data exists for the requested pre-registration ids, it will cancel it and update the new appointment data.
 If no appointment data then it will book an appointment for specified registration center and time slot.